Experiential learning resources for the innovative educator

 The students gained content knowledge AND skills in a fun, interesting, and relevant way; my goal for any learning experience.

 2. Yeti Escape

-Students will make a "yeti" out of basic household/classroom materials and recyclables that will be placed on top of Sphero, like a cover.
+For this winter STEM activity ideas, students will make a "yeti" out of basic household/classroom materials and recyclables that will be placed on top of Sphero, like a cover.
 As Sphero moves, the "yeti" moves with it.
 The challenge is to create the fastest "yeti".
 If this isn't making sense, check out the pictures below.
-Hopefully they will clarify some things!
+Hopefully, they will clarify some things!

 My kindergartener did this challenge and had to modify his design many times playing around with yeti weight, materials, and weight distribution.

 Older students could design and conduct their own experiments around the same idea.
 They could also play around with coding Sphero.
 They could create a maze and code Sphero (and Yeti) to move through it.
 Get creative!
 Or give learners the freedom to lead their own learning experience using Sphero.

 If you like this challenge but don't have Sphero, you can either alter the mode of transportation (such as a DIY balloon car) or grab yourself a Sphero!
 I love having Sphero because there is the option to code and it comes with a free, user-friendly, app.